sensordeck/atlas-docs/docs/index.md

 Modern robots integrate multiple independent sensors such as:

-• cameras
+• Cameras
 • LiDAR
 • IMU
 • GNSS
-• synchronization triggers
+• Synchronization triggers

 These sensors often operate with different clocks and communication interfaces: